QuLTSF: Long-Term Time Series Forecasting with Quantum Machine Learning: Conclusions

 \section{\uppercase{Conclusions}}

 We proposed \textit{QuLTSF}, a simple hybrid QML model for LTSF problems.
 QuLTSF combines the power of VQC's with classical linear neural networks to form an efficient LTSF model.
-While the simple linear models outperform the complex transformer based LTSF models, the introduction of hidden quantum layer further improved the performance.
+Although simple linear models outperform more complex transformer-based LTSF approaches, incorporating a hidden quantum layer yielded additional improvements.
+This is demonstrated by extensive experiments on a widely used weather dataset showing QuLTSF’s superiority over the state-of-the-art classical linear models.
 This opens up a new direction of applying hybrid QML models for future LTSF research.